 Lovotibeglogene autotemcel ("lovo-cel," bluebird bio) and exagamglogene autotemcel ("exa-cel," Vertex Pharmaceuticals and CRISPR Therapeutics) are emerging transformative gene therapies for SCD.
 Lovo-cel works by using a modified virus (lentivirus vector) to insert a functioning version of the HBB gene into the patient's own stem cells whereas exa-cel utilizes a gene editing approach using CRISPR-based technology to increase the amount of fetal hemoglobin in red blood cells by deleting a portion of the BC11A gene.
-The manufacturers for both lovo-cel and exa-cel have had their Biologics License Application (BLA) to the Food and Drug Administration (FDA) accepted in June 2023; regulatory decisions on both therapies are expected in December of 2023.
+The manufacturer of exa-cel submitted its Biologics License Application to the Food and Drug Administration (FDA) in April 2023 and the manufacturer of lovo-cel is expected to submit in the first half of 2023.

 We compared the therapies with each other and with standard of care consisting of supportive care, hydroxyurea, and blood transfusions in some patients.
 In trials of both therapies, the main outcome was the number of vaso-occlusive events or crises (VOEs or VOCs) over two years of follow-up.
 In the pivotal lovo-cel trial, 90% of participants achieved complete resolution of all VOEs between six and 18 months after lovo-cel infusion and 30 of 31 patients were free of severe VOEs.
-In a single trial of exa-cel in 35 participants, only 17 participants had 12 months of follow-up for the primary study outcome available for review, of which 16 (94.1%) were free of severe VOCs during that time.
+In a single trial of exa-cel in 31 participants, only seven participants had 12 months of follow-up available for review, and all seven were free of severe VOCs during that time.
 In both trials of both lovo-cel and exa-cel, serious adverse events were observed in the trials.
 Although serious adverse events were attributed to myeloablative conditioning, they were not infrequent and chemotherapy is required before receiving both lovo-cel and exa-cel.
-However, uncertainty still remains about the long-term degree of risk of gene therapies in the real world.
-At one point, FDA placed a clinical hold on lovo-cel due to safety concerns surrounding hematologic malignancies; there have been two cases of acute myeloid leukemia that resulted in death.
-The events were felt not to be due to the gene insertion but were atypical events for SCD patients and will be important to follow closely over the long term as more patients receive these gene therapy treatments.
+However, uncertainty still remains about the degree of risk of gene therapies in the real world, particularly over the long-term.
+In particular, there were two instances in which the FDA placed a partial clinical hold on lovo-cel due to safety concerns surrounding hematologic malignancies, including two cases of acute myeloid leukemia that resulted in death.
+Events were felt not to be due to the gene insertion, but were atypical events for SCD patients and will be important to follow closely over the long term as more patients receive these gene therapy treatments.
 It is also not known whether results from the trial will generalize to a broader population of people with SCD who might not have met trial eligibility criteria.